TheJaat/.github/profile/README.md

 ## Contributors ✒
 - **The-Jat** - _Initial work_ - [@The-Jat](https://github.com/The-Jat)

-Feel free to explore our projects, contribute to our repositories, and join us as we build the future of low-level computing. 🌐
+Feel free to explore our projects, contribute to our repositories, and join us as we build the future of low-level computing 🌐.